rlite/rlite/README.md

 #### Examples of rinaperf usage

-Run the server, registering on a DIF called *n.DIF*:
+Run the server, registering on a DIF called *n.DIF* (if no DIF name is specified, the system will chose the one with the higher rank):

     $ rinaperf -l -d n.DIF

 Note that rinaperf is multi-threaded, and can serve multiple requests concurrently.

-Run the client in ping mode, asking a DIF called *n.DIF* to allocate three flows in parallel:
+Run the client in ping mode with the default 2-bytes size, asking a DIF called *n.DIF* to allocate three flows in parallel:

     $ rinaperf -p 3 -t ping -d n.DIF

-Run the client in perf mode, asking a DIF called *n.DIF* to allocate a flow, using 1200 bytes sized SDUs:
+Run the client in perf mode, asking a DIF called *n.DIF* to allocate a flow, using 1200 bytes sized SDUs (if no size is specified, in perf mode rinaperf will use the maximum SDU size):

     $ rinaperf -t perf -d -n.DIF -s 1200